chokonaira/tictactoe-random/README.md

 ### `random.findRandomMove(board)`

-This returns the best winning index of the given board
+This returns a random index of the given board
 ```
 Example sceenerio: